 Are IPL Treatments Painful?

 Simply, no. Intense Pulsed Light treatments are not meant to cause pain.
 A feeling of warmth and tingling is normal though.
 There are several ways in which people can gear themselves up for the tingling sensation.
 One way is to start out on a low setting, and slowly work toward the desired higher setting.
 Some areas of the body naturally have more sensitive skin than other areas.
-The warming and tingling sensation in these areas can be a bit stronger, but IPL treatments should never be a painful.
+The warming and tingling sensation in these areas can be a bit stronger, but IPL treatments should never be painful.

 Can IPL Cause Skin Damage?

 Intense Pulsed Light treatments should be undergone strategically and according to the product manufacturer’s guidelines.
-Too much IPL treatment will not provide desired results and it will leave the skin less healthy than it would be with proper amount of treatment.
+Too much IPL treatment will not provide desired results and it will leave the skin less healthy than it would be with a proper amount of treatment.
 Be sure to carefully read and plan out treatments according to directions set out on the IPL machine’s user manual.